JSON Documentation

 Playing Now listens are only stored temporarily.
 A playing now listen must be

-submitted again as a single
+submitted again as a single or import for permanent storage.

-element defines different types of submissions.
+The listen_type element defines different types of submissions.
 The element

 is placed at the top-most level of the JSON document.
 The only other required

-element.
+element is the payload element.
 This provides an array of listens – the

-payload may be one or more listens (as designated by listen_type
+payload may be one or more listens (as designated by listen_type):

 {